anesuleo/FPGA_Project/index.md

 <img src="https://raw.githubusercontent.com/anesuleo/FPGA_Project/main/docs/assets/images/Screenshot%202024-12-10%20155339.png">

 ### **Synthesis**
-During synthesis, I noticed slight differences in resource utilization due to the added state machine and additional logic for pixel boundaries.
+During synthesis, I noticed slight differences due to the added state machine and additional logic for pixel boundaries.
 The implementation results confirmed correct timing and logic for my custom design.
 ### **Demonstration**

 The face and color cycle worked perfectly when tested on the Basys3 board.
 These are the images of the final output.
 Each image shows each state.